 If repairs aren’t made in a timely manner, the tenant has a few possible options for resolving the issue.

-- Repair and deduct – the only case a tenant in Idaho can repair and deduct is for installation and repair of smoke detectors.
+- Repair and Deduct – The only case a tenant in Idaho can repair and deduct is for installation and repair of smoke detectors after giving the landlord three days’ notice.
 Tenant has the right to install necessary smoke detectors and deduct the costs from the following month’s rent.

 Landlords may not evict a tenant for requesting that repairs be made or because the tenant joins a tenants’ association.